• Skip to primary navigation

 Turn a yard into a garden

 Plan fruit trees in the corner or along the property line.
-Trees provide shade for entertainment, windbreaks for the garden, and possibly added privacy if you train them as espalier.
+Trees provide shade for entertainment, windbreaks for the garden, and possibly added privacy if you train them as espaliers.
 As mentioned, fruit and berries are especially suitable for the front yard.

 Preparing the Garden for Winter in a Cold Climate